-The family law attorneys at Jensen Schmidt McElwee & Gordon, PLLC provide the following answers to frequently asked questions for the benefit of individuals in Phoenix, Scottsdale, Paradise Valley, and neighboring Arizona communities who are seeking information related to divorce, particularly with regard to community property, business valuations, spousal maintenance awards, and child related matters.
-If you have additional questions or need advice and representation in your Arizona divorce, please contact Jensen Schmidt McElwee & Gordon, PLLC to schedule a consultation with one of our attorneys.
+The family law attorneys at Schmidt McElwee & Gordon, PLLC provide the following answers to frequently asked questions for the benefit of individuals in Phoenix, Scottsdale, Paradise Valley, and neighboring Arizona communities who are seeking information related to divorce, particularly with regard to community property, business valuations, spousal maintenance awards, and child related matters.
+If you have additional questions or need advice and representation in your Arizona divorce, please contact Schmidt McElwee & Gordon, PLLC to schedule a consultation with one of our attorneys.

 How does goodwill affect the valuation of a business in the community property settlement?